Neon Museum

 Is the Neon Museum lit up at night?

-The Neon Museum Boneyard is a collection of the iconic, neon signs of Las Vegas from years gone by.
-Not all of the signs are in working order when they are acquired by the museum, requiring an extensive restoration process.
+The Neon Museum Boneyard is a collection of the iconic neon signs of Las Vegas from years gone by.
+Not all signs were in working order when acquired by the museum, requiring an extensive restoration process.
 Because of this, not all the signs are lit up at night, but many of them are, and it still offers a spectacular nighttime view.

 Is the Neon Museum outside?

-Yes, the collections of the Neon Museum are located outside in the Boneyard and the Boneyard North exhibits.
+Yes, the collections of the Neon Museum are located outside the Boneyard, as well as the Boneyard North exhibits.
 The Neon Museum does have an indoor visitor center, but the main collections remain outside.

 What is the best time of day for a tour?